maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202510ImplementSecurity.md

 Common threats include brute force, dictionary attacks, and credential stuffing, all of which can be mitigated by using random password generation and MFA.

 To strengthen authentication, industry standards such as **NIST** (National Institute of Standards and Technology) and **OWASP** (Open Worldwide Application Security Project) emphasize:
 - Favoring length over forced compelxity
 - Enabling multi-factor authentication
 - Blocking weak or reused passwords

-- Favoring length over forced complexity
-- Enabling multi-factor authentication
-- Blocking weak or reused passwords

 The below demonstrates how different authentication methods work together: